ahmadbackend/ELEARN_PLATFORM/ELEARN_BACKEND/readme.md

             c-average ratings done (how many gave each rating) no d-chat area(among students enrolled with no file and photos sharing) done e-chat area (lecturer  with students file sharing allowed) f- chat area(one to one with requests to join file sharing allowed)
-    - create APIs and document it for all the above
     - tailwind styling just configured it  done
+    - create APIs and document it for :- a-create student , retrieve student , delete, update done b- list courses , details course done partially c- create instructor , delete, update , get